Skip to Main Content

 We look forward to seeing you!
 The Schlesinger Library is open to the public and welcomes all visitors.
 The Schlesinger Library is a non-circulating, special collection within the Harvard Library.

-The Schlesinger Library Reading Room is open Monday–Friday from 10:00am to 4:45pm, with the building closing to researchers at 5:00pm.
+The Schlesinger Library Reading Room is open Monday through Friday from 10:00am to 4:45pm, with the building closing to researchers at 5:00pm.
 Please review current access policies.
+Please note that if it is your first visit to the Library, you will be required to show a photo ID at the reception desk on the first floor.

 While masks are not required in the Reading Room, we have a supply of masks available in the Reading Room for anyone interested.
 For assistance, please ask at the desk.

-• Please visit the Ask a Schlesinger Librarian web page to start a conversation with a Research Librarian.
-In addition to answering your questions about collections and planning your visit, we can:
+• Please visit the Ask a Schlesinger Librarian web page to start a conversation with the Research Services Team.
+We can:

-• assist with access to other formats such as A/V materials and oversized items, as those items require advance notice.
+• assist with access to other formats such as audiovisual and digital materials

 • Information for research teams or researchers coordinating with a research proxy is available on our Research Teams Guide.